Expert medical and surgical care in Thailand

 Laparoscopic fundoplication has a strong safety profile and low complication rates.
 The most discussed side effects relate to swallowing rather than surgical complications.

-• Temporary difficulty swallowing (dysphagia) — the most common early side effect, usually resolving within weeks
+• Temporary difficulty swallowing (dysphagia), the most common early side effect, usually resolving over the first few months3,1

-• Gas-bloat syndrome — inability to belch effectively, causing abdominal bloating
+• Gas-bloat syndrome (inability to belch effectively, causing abdominal bloating)1,4

-• Inability to vomit — the wrap can prevent this, which matters if you are prone to nausea
+• Inability to vomit (the wrap can prevent this, which matters if you are prone to nausea)4,1

 • Wrap migration or disruption (uncommon)